wbamberg/idl-reference/docs/nsIHttpChannel.md

 This method may only be called before the channel is opened.

-@param aHeader
-       The case-insensitive name of the request header to set (e.g.,
-       "Cookie").
-@param aValue
-       The request header value to set (e.g., "X=1").
-@param aMerge
-       If true, the new header value will be merged with any existing
-       values for the specified header.
-This flag is ignored if the
-       specified header does not support merging (e.g., the "Content-
-       Type" header can only have one value).
-The list of headers for
-       which this flag is ignored is an implementation detail.
-If this
-       flag is false, then the header value will be replaced with the
-       contents of |aValue|.

 If aValue is empty and aMerge is false, the header will be cleared.